Phishing

 Spear phishing is targeted phishing, often aimed at executives and employees with access to confidential data.
 Be wary of any email asking you to reply with account information or click on a link, especially if the message is written to sound urgent.
 Be especially suspicious if you receive urgent requests for money from a colleague or friend, as well.
 Confirm the legitimacy of such a request by a different communication method.
 (For example, if you receive an email requesting funds, call the supposed sender to verify.)

-The “Report Phish to Duke” button is in all Outlook email clients (Windows, Mac, Web, Android and iPhone).
+The “Report Message” button is in all Outlook email clients (Windows, Mac, Web, Android, and iPhone).
 Duke’s information security offices encourage users to use the button instead of emailing security@duke.edu to report suspicious emails.

 Beware Common Social Engineering Scams